connectrpc/conformance/docs/authoring_test_cases.md

 ### Test files (Suites)

 Test files should be named according to the suite inside and the general functionality being tested.
-In addition:
+Additionally:

 * If a suite applies only to a certain protocol, the file name should be prefixed with that protocol.
 If the suite applies to all protocols, this can be omitted.